Therepool/Virtual-Tabletop-Web-App/README.md

 1. You will need to download node.js ( https://nodejs.org ).
 This is in order to use react and node functionalities.
 2. Download all the files in the main branch.
-3. Go to the directory where the files have been downloaded, and run `npm start` in the terminal.
+3. Go to the directory where the files have been downloaded, and run `npm install` in the terminal.
+4. Now, run `npm start` in the terminal.
-4. The web application should open in a new tab on your default browser.
+5. The web application should open in a new tab on your default browser.
 If not, you can see it by typing `http://localhost:3000/` on your preferred browser.

 There are no usernames and passwords needed to run this application on your local machine.